JoaoLu2cas/Aprendendo-py/README.md

-#Aprendendo Python do zero , essa é toda timeline.
+## Aprendendo Python do zero

-Um mero padawan hahaha.
+* Esse é a timeline do meu aprendizado .